jasonhilton/ons_bugs/README.md

 R should be installed on your machine along with Rstudio, the development environment for R.

 # Homework
-The material for the homework for weeks one and two is now included in this repository, in the folder `Week_1_homework` and `Week_2_homework`.
+The material for the homework for weeks one and two is now included in this repository, in the folders `Week_1_material` and `Week_2_homework`.